 Picture

-is an imitation of a function whose input is an implicit parameter (which in Dotty would just be a context function).
-It has three type parameters.
+Picture is an imitation of a function whose input is an implicit parameter (which in Scala 3 is a context function), and whose output type depends on the input type (which in Scala 3 is a dependent function type).
+It has two type parameters.
 They are, in order:

 - The type